SkyeFull90/Accendero-Projects/README.md

 ```

 ## Serve
-To serve to the terminal
+To serve to the terminal, you can also use your favorite IDE that has python language support.

 ```sh
 $ python3 main.py